nate-gillman/fourier-head/random-number-generator/README.md

 done
 ```

-LoRA train the fourier model, and then evaluate it:
+LoRA train the fourier model, and then evaluate it.
+Each inner loop runs in less than 2 hours on a 3090 gpu.

 ```bash
 num_epochs=16